Prep Time: Under 20 mins

 You can boil the potatoes previous night and store in the fridge.

 I added the curd which gave me a nice creamy texture to the rice.
 You can also add cheese to this rice.
-Say about 2 tablespoon grated for 1 cup of rice and the kids will surely love it.
+Say about 2 tbsp grated for 1 cup of rice and the kids will surely love it.

 You have to plan a lil for this recipe but believe me its truly worth all that planning.
 Have a look at the other marathoners by clicking here.

 Blogging Marathon page for the other Blogging Marathoners doing BM#12